 Diane Shoshin Fitzgerald, Sensei received full Dharma transmission in 2017 from her teacher, Melissa Myozen Blacker, Roshi, in two lineages: an ordained Soto transmission through Jiyu Kennett, Roshi and a lay koan-teaching lineage through John Tarrant, Roshi.
 She was ordained as a Soto Zen priest in 2013.
 Diane formed Boundless Way Zen DownEast in 2012 and serves as its resident teacher.
 She is also one of the resident teachers for Boundless Way Temple in Worcester, Massachusetts and a guiding teacher of the Boundless Way Zen school.
+She is a member of the Soto Zen Buddhist Association and the American Zen Teachers Association.
 Diane, a lawyer, is one of the leaders of the Boundless Way Zen and Boundless Way Zen DownEast Ecosattva action groups and is a volunteer with DownEast Hospice Services.
 She has been practicing Zen for more than 20 years.

 OTHER GUIDING TEACHERS OF BOUNDLESS WAY ZEN